wp-plugins/wp-related-items/trunk/readme.txt

 = 1.0.6 =
 * New Spanish translation - translated by Andrew Kurtis - WebHostingHub
-* Fix: Post and Product post type was wired in manual relationship ACF field, it is set up dynamycally now
+* Fix: Post and Product post type was wired in manual relationship ACF field, it is set up dynamically now
 * Fix: Advanced Custom Fields plugin conflict

 = 1.0.5 =